Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing

-This result, which appears as Theorem~\ref{pt-tolerant:thm}, is obtained by transporting an analogous result that was known for testing binary strings~\cite{FF}. \item A linear query complexity lower bound for testing an efficiently recognizable graph property in the bounded-degree graph model, where the lower bound holds even if the tested graph is restricted to consist of connected components of logarithmic size (see Theorem~\ref{pt-lb:thm}).
+This result, which appears as Theorem~\ref{pt-tolerant:thm}, is obtained by transporting an analogous result that was known for testing binary strings~\cite{FF}. \item A linear query complexity lower bound for testing an {\em efficiently recognizable}\/ graph property in the bounded-degree graph model, where the lower bound holds even if the tested graph is restricted to consist of connected components of logarithmic size (see Theorem~\ref{pt-lb:thm}).

-As discussed in Section~\ref{pt:sec}, an analogous result was known in the general case (i.e., without the restriction on the size of the connected components), and we consider it interesting that the result holds also in the special case of graphs with small connected components. \EE To get a feeling of why robustly self-ordered graphs are relevant to such transportation, recall that strings are ordered objects, whereas graphs properties are effectively sets of unlabeled graphs, which are unordered objects.
+As discussed in Section~\ref{pt:sec}, an analogous result was known in the general case (i.e., without the restriction on the size of the connected components), and we consider it interesting that the result holds also in the special case of graphs with small connected components. \EE

+To get a feeling of why robustly self-ordered graphs are relevant to such transportation, recall that strings are ordered objects, whereas graphs properties are effectively sets of unlabeled graphs, which are unordered objects.
 Hence, we need to make the graphs (in the property) ordered, and furthermore make this ordering robust in the very sense that is reflected in Definition~\ref{robust-asymmetric:def}.
-Furthermore, local self-ordering algorithms are used for transporting lower bounds (and local reversed self-ordering algorithms are used for transporting upper bounds).
-We comment that the theme of reducing ordered structures to unordered structures occur often in the theory of computation and in logic, and is often coupled with analogous of query complexity.
+We comment that the theme of reducing ordered structures to unordered structures occurs often in the theory of computation and in logic, and is often coupled with analogues of query complexity.

 Lastly, in Section~\ref{random-graphs:sec}, we prove that random $2d$-regular graphs are robustly self-ordered; see Theorem~\ref{random-works:thm}.
 This extends work in probabilistic graph theory, which proves a similar result for the weaker notion of self-ordering~\cite{B1,B2}.